MrBam44/Facial-Landmarks-Detection/README.md

 # Facial-Landmarks-Detection
 In this project, we will see how to find 468 facial landmarks easily using a library called mediapipe , extract the X and Y coordinates so we can use them as we like.
-We will see how to do it on an images.
+We will see how to do it first on an image and then on the videos.
 There are a lot of applications for this type of function.
 Here are some examples on the site:

  1. Face swapping (explained in 8 steps) – Opencv with Python